 Tokyo's depachika, the food halls in department store basements, are the most reliable places to eat well without Japanese language skills.
 The selection is overwhelming: bento boxes, tempura, wagashi sweets, imported cheeses, sake, tea, prepared dishes for takeout.

 The prepared food gets discounted by 20% after 7:00 PM and 50% after 8:00 PM.
 This is how Tokyo residents eat well on weeknights.
 A ¥1,800 bento becomes ¥900.
 Take it to your hotel room or a nearby park.
+The quality is often better than what you'd get at a mid-range restaurant in most other cities.

 What to Skip